kkan0615/keyboard-mouse-detector/README.md

 | MOUSE_MOVED    | When mouse is moved    |
 | MOUSE_WHEEL    | When wheel is worked   |

+# Developing
+This section is for people who want to contribute to this app <br>
+If you are not interested in contribution, pass this section.
+## Known issue
+- Use "yarn" for package manager. "pnpm has issue with native dependencies"

+# Feature we might add
+- Dark mode
+- More languages

 # Support me
 Thank you for supporting me! <br>